 The basic margin requirement for security futures is 20% of the underlying value of the contract (initial and maintenance margin).

-Investors should be aware that this material describes minimum margin requirements and discusses offsets that are permissible under CFTC/SEC guidelines and OneChicago’s proposed rules.
-The margin requirements applicable to a particular investor’s account may vary.
-For example, a brokerage firm may choose to require higher margin deposits than the minimums permitted under the rules.
-Investors are encouraged to discuss the margin requirements for their accounts directly with their broker.
+Investors should be aware that this material describes minimum margin requirements and offsets that are permissible under CFTC/SEC guidelines and OneChicago’s proposed rules.

 See Chapter 5 of OneChicago’s Rule Book, specifically Rule 515 and Schedule A, for OneChicago’s margin requirements.

-You may also download the final SEC/CFTC rules as published in the Federal Register, under which OneChicago’s margin requirements were developed.
+Read the Final SEC/CFTC rules published in the Federal Register, under which OneChicago’s margin requirements were developed.